BACK

 Also known as the Old Line State, Maryland is a Mid-Atlantic state on the Chesapeake Bay.
 It is known as much for its urban areas as it is for its seaports and fishing industry.
 Some of the largest cities in Maryland include Baltimore, Columbia, and Germantown.

-At the beginning of 2024, real estate experts predicted that Maryland housing prices that had risen all throughout 2023 would continue to rise, reflecting a steady increase in the number of homebuyers.
+At the beginning of 2025, real estate experts predicted that Maryland housing prices that had risen all throughout 2024 would still continue to rise, reflecting a steady increase in the number of homebuyers.
 After the number of newly listed homes dramatically decreased in 2022, 2023 saw a sharp increase that contributed to more competitive market prices, and this trend was only expected to continue.
-As of April 2024, this seems to be the case, as other publications recognize that prices are only continuing to increase.
+As of April 2025, this seems to be the case, as other publications recognize that prices are only continuing to increase.
 Maryland housing trends show brisk sales and rising prices, particularly in communities near the Baltimore or Washington D.C. metro areas.
 This signifies an imbalance created by steadily rising demand with supply that cannot keep up.

 Maryland Housing Market Trends